cgranell/agile2019/README.md

 ### Example 2 - Python Notebook using Binder
-Now, you are asked to work through this [Geopandas tutorial](https://github.com/jorisvandenbossche/geopandas-tutorial) tutorialand to assess the improvements regarding reproducibility in comparison to the first example.
+Now, you are asked to work through this [Geopandas tutorial](https://github.com/jorisvandenbossche/geopandas-tutorial) tutorial and to assess the improvements regarding reproducibility in comparison to the first example.
 Look at the repo, examine the files it contains, and start an interactive session on [Binder](https://mybinder.org/) for the first file of the tutorial `01-introduction-geospatial-data.ipynb`.
 If you feel comfortable with Python, feel fee to run other files of the tutorial.

 **Provided material**: [Geopandas tutorial](https://github.com/jorisvandenbossche/geopandas-tutorial)